 Joe Petrosinelli is the Chairman of Williams & Connolly and a member of the firm’s Executive Committee.
-He is also Co-Chair of the firm’s Products Liability and Criminal Defense and Government Investigations practice groups.
+He is also Co-Chair of the firm’s Products Liability practice group.
 Joe has tried numerous civil and criminal cases in federal and state courts, has been lead counsel in several significant U.S. and international arbitrations, and has represented clients in litigation and investigations matters in Europe, Africa, Asia, Latin America, and the Caribbean.

 Joe’s civil practice focuses on products liability, mass tort/class action, and complex commercial litigation.
 He has represented manufacturers and suppliers of chemicals, pharmaceuticals, medical devices, industrial equipment, military hardware and technology, and various other products in litigation and arbitration matters across the United States and internationally.
 He also has represented various companies in large contract and other commercial disputes.